CielP/Automating-system-update/README.md

   - Update `Gemfile`
   - Update ruby gems required by `Gemfile`.

-Please implement a method that can automatically generate the update pack.
-  - The implementation can be shell/python/ruby script, any frameworks or any other way that works.
-  - The generated update pack should be able to execute on the server. like:
+The update pack should be able to execute on the server.
+The structure of update pack is not limited, like:
   - Single file: update.{sh,py,rb}
   - A folder: update_files/update.{sh,py,rb}
-    - Any other format that runs
+  - Any other format that can runs

+You can answer this question in different levels:
+Level 1: A update pack that can update the product with Internet.
+Level 2: A update pack that can update the product without Internet.
+Level 3: A script(in any kind) that can generate the update pack unattended.
+Level 4: Integrated your work with a online CI service(gitlab-ci, Travis, circleci, Buddy...etc) to auto generate update pack on push.
+Level 5: Auto test your update pack in CI flow.

 You need to provide:
-- Works on github or other git service that can trace your development history.
+- A git repo(archive or online repo) that can let us review your development history.
-- describe your works w/wo demo(in minutes) during interview.
+- Describe your work w/wo demo(in minutes) during interview, Internet available.

 # Notes
+- Keep your answer works from time to time.
-- Keep in mind that you may not have enough time to finish all requirements, but it's fine, just keep your answer works (partially)
+- You may not have enough time to fully complete this test, but it's fine.
+What is important is how you do it.